A Legacy Parks Treasure

 The new mobile app for the South Loop's 42-mile trail system allows you to pinpoint your exact location on the trails, to measure distances by “drawing” a line on the map, to record tracks and report how far you have traveled, and will give you an approximate estimate on the elevation you have gained or lost.
 Click here for instructions on adding The South Loop trail map onto your mobile device.
 Once the free app is downloaded, these simple step-by-step instructions will guide you through setup.
 After the map is downloaded to your mobile device, read the “Getting Started” section to learn about the various features available.
 This is a great resource for all who set out to explore Knoxville’s Urban Wilderness!

-Hunting: Forks of the River Wildlife Management Area is managed for hunting and habitat conservation by the Tennessee Wildlife Resource Agency.
-The TWRA works collaboratively with Legacy Parks Foundation, the Appalachian Mountain Bike Club and the Knoxville and Knox County Parks Departments to provide for non-motorizwed, recreational mixed-use with the WMA.
-Walking, running and biking on the paved Will Skelton Greenway is permissible year-round.
-Hunting is allowed in the fields next to the greenway during legal hunting seasons.
-Walking, running and biking is permitted on the unpaved trails with certain restrictions.
-A complete list of regulations and more information is available at TWRA's hunting schedule — Obey the rules and stay safe!
+Hunting: Please be aware that the Wildlife Management Area is an active hunting area managed by the Tennessee Wildlife Resource Agency.
+Special conditions apply to this property and are listed below.
+This Forks of the River Wildlife Management Area is managed for hunting and habitat conservation by the Tennessee Wildlife Resource Agency.
+The TWRA works collaboratively with Legacy Parks Foundation, Appalachian Mountain Bike Club, and the Parks and Recreation departments of both the City and County of Knoxville to provide for non-motorized, recreational mixed-use within the WMA.
+Walking, running, and biking on the paved Will Skelton Greenway is permissible year-round.
+Be aware that hunting is allowed in the fields next to the greenway during legal hunting seasons.
+Walking, running, and biking is permitted on the unpaved trails with certain restrictions during hunting season.
+A complete list of regulations and more information about TWRA are available at http://www.tn.gov/twra/wildlife.html.